serverdensity/sd-agent-core-plugins/gitlab/README.md

 ## Setup
 ### Installation

-Install the `dd-check-gitlab` package manually or with your favorite configuration manager
+Install the `sd-agent-gitlab` package manually or with your favorite configuration manager

 ### Configuration

 Edit the `gitlab.yaml` file to point to the Gitlab's Prometheus metrics endpoint.
-See the [sample gitlab.yaml](https://github.com/DataDog/integrations-core/blob/master/gitlab/conf.yaml.example) for all available configuration options.
+See the [sample gitlab.yaml](https://github.com/serverdensity/sd-agent-core-plugins/blob/master/gitlab/conf.yaml.example) for all available configuration options.

 The `allowed_metrics` item in the `init_config` section allows to specify the metrics that should be extracted.

 ### Validation

-[Run the Agent's `info` subcommand](https://help.datadoghq.com/hc/en-us/articles/203764635-Agent-Status-and-Information) and look for `gitlab` under the Checks section:
+Run the Agent's `info` subcommand and look for `gitlab` under the Checks section:

     Checks
     ======